Free DMARC Record Generator

 Enter your domain

 Type the sending domain you want to protect.
-We generate a valid DMARC record tailored to your setup — no signup required.
+We generate a valid DMARC record tailored to your setup.
+No signup required.

 Pick your policy